Kerameikos steles

 The Kerameikos steles are a collection of sculptures used as grave-markers (steles, sing. stele) in the Kerameikos necropolis of Attica.
 Kerameikos is located outside the Themistoclean Wall's Dipylon Gate.
 Stelai come in various shapes/designs and depict images varying from pottery to narrative scenes.
 They were often marble or limestone, and were carved or sculpted to depict the person being memorialized sometimes with relatives or slaves.
 Reliefs decorating the graves were meant to show the dead in their best light, using imagery to recognize their bravery in battle, or pathos, or wealth.
 These monuments marked the graves of Athenian men, fallen warriors, as well as non-citizens.
 Women were also included in Kerameikos but typically it was the wealthiest or prominent women who were given stele.
 In many vase paintings of grave scenes wreaths are seen resting at the base of stele.
-This was likely a popular way to adorn the graves of Greek loved ones.
+This was likely a popular way to adorn the graves of loved ones.